ietf/tao/Tao.md

 #### 2.2.5 RFC Editor and RFC Production Center (RPC)

-The RPC edits, formats, and published RFC's.
+The RPC edits, formats, and publishes RFC's.
 This used to be done by one person, which is why you will still see the term *RFC Editor*; IETFers are fond of their history.
 Also, if you are a document author, you will most commonly come in contact with people responsible for editing your draft.